brainstormforce/wp-spectra/README.md

 * Fix: Automatic Block Recovery not working and block displays blank in editor when reusable block is present on the page.
 * Fix: FAQ - Enabling schema support does not give valid schema JSON on frontend.
 * Fix: Container - Fixed anchor bug (anchor wasn't working and the anchor value wasn't saved)
-* Fix: Advanced Row/Columns - Opacity not working when Image overlay Type as a gradient is set for old user.
+* Fix: Advanced Row (Section) & Advanced Columns - Opacity not working for background image when image overlay type was set as gradient for old user.

 ### 2.0.3 - FRIDAY, 19TH AUGUST 2022 ###
 * Decision: Instead of deprecating some blocks, we decided to call them "legacy" blocks.
 Legacy blocks work fine and will get support/bug fixes.